boldingd/EclipsePhaseContent/Kainouda2035.md

 Much like a Mutualist cooperative, the habitat, its major infrastructure, and many of its held resources are collectively owned, but "loaned" to members for productive use; their productive output is then exchanged in an open market.
 However, their political system is also market-based: much as individuals are given a fixed ammount disbursement of a local social money, they are also given a fixed disbursement of *political* currency; individuals can then spend *more* or *less* of their political currency when voting, to have a larger or smaller effect, correlating to how strong their preferences are in a given vote.

-> **Anarcat**: God, this frustrates me.
+> **anarcat**: God, this frustrates me.
 > Some people call these kinds of habs "utilitarians," like that's a political faction.
 > Utilitarianism isn't a political or economic system, and its definitely not a faction.
 > Anyone can be a utilitarian; I, for example, am a utilitarian *Titanian*, and I live on a *Mutualist* habitat.
 >
 > **Gunslinger#MONOLITH**: Tip your fedora more.
 >
-> **Anarcat**: Only if you get basic terminology right.
+> **anarcat**: Only if you get basic terminology right.

 ### The Habitat

 The Carbon Compact is a small Cole-bubble habitat, made from a small C-type asteroid (hence the "carbon" part of the name) that was towed into orbit around the Thistledown.
 The Compact is only 245m in diameter, and is spun to a third of a G at the equator — roughly Martian surface gravity.

-> **Anarcat**: If you're the kind of person who often jumps toward or off of spinning habs, that's about 1 RPM even, with an tangential velocity of about 27m/s at the equator.
+> **anarcat**: If you're the kind of person who often jumps toward or off of spinning habs, that's about 1 RPM even, with an tangential velocity of about 27m/s at the equator.

 A environment suitable for baseline humans is maintained in the habitat.
 It's kept at 1atm of pressure, with temperatures running from 5C to 30C based on the time and season.